open-ephys/onix1-bonsai-docs/articles/hardware/np2e/configuration.md

 workflowLocation: overview
 ---

-## Configuring the NeuropixelsV2e headstage
-The `NeuropixelsV2eHeadstage` operator is set to configure the Neuropixels V2e Headstage to enable streaming electrophysiology data from a Neuropixels 2.0 probe and orientation data from a Bno055 IMU.
-This is accomplished in the Neuropixels V2e Headstage example workflow by leaving all of the `NeuropixelsV2eHeadstage` properties set to their default values.

-> [!TODO]
-> Add content about GUI

 > [!NOTE]
-> The Neuropixels V2e Beta Headstage functions nearly identically to the Neuropixels V2e Headstage.
+> The NeuropixelsV2eBeta Headstage functions nearly identically to the NeuropixelsV2e Headstage.
 Simply replace `ConfigureNeuropixelsV2eHeadstage` with `ConfigureNeuropixelsV2eBetaHeadstage`.

+## Configuring the NeuropixelsV2e headstage
+The `NeuropixelsV2eHeadstage` operator is set to configure the NeuropixelsV2e Headstage; this can enable streaming of electrophysiology data from a Neuropixels 2.0 probe and orientation data from a Bno055 IMU.
+This is accomplished in the NeuropixelsV2e Headstage example workflow by leaving all of the `NeuropixelsV2eHeadstage` properties set to their default values.

+Default values for the headstage are:
+- Enabling the first 384 electrodes of the first shank for streaming (shank 0, electrodes 0 through 383)
+    - This is also known as the **Shank 0 Bank A** `Channel Preset`
+- Setting the `Reference` to *External*

+> [!WARNING]
+> While the settings are left at the default values, the workflow will not run unless the gain correction files are provided to the `NeuropixelsV2e`.
+To select these files, click on the `NeuropixelsV2eHeadstage` operator, expand the `NeuropixelsV2e` menu in the property pane on the right, then choose the appropriate file by selecting `GainCalibrationFileA` or `GainCalibrationFileB` and clicking the <kbd>...</kbd> button.
+If only one probe is plugged in, only one file is required.

+> [!TIP]
+> For additional details on how to manually configure the headstage, such as enabling specific electrodes for recording, or modify AP / LFP gain, check out the <xref:np2e_gui> page.